Dharwad building collapse: 7 officers suspended for dereliction of duty

 Karnataka: Latest visuals from the site of #DharwadBuildingCollapse where rescue operations have been going on for more than 72 hours.
 The death toll has risen to 15. pic.twitter.com/Tk0p2GRCmH— ANI (@ANI) March 23, 2019

 Four owners of the under-construction building that collapsed surrendered to cops on Friday, three days after the tragedy.
-Former Karnataka minister and Congress leader from the region Vinay Kulkarni had said Tuesday that one of the partners in the building was his relative and that whoever was involved should face action.
+Former Karnataka minister and Congress leader from the region Vinay Kulkarni had said on Tuesday that one of the partners in the building was his relative and that whoever was involved should face action.

 Not for fashion but for people: Kumaraswamy on son, nephew contesting polls